sabu-thaliyath/go-restapi/README.md

 # restapi
-Implementing rest api in Go
+Calling a rest api in Go